Accessibility Tools

 IMPORTANT INFORMATION

-Legalisation is the certification of a document’s formal conformity with the law binding in the place of its issue or of the authenticity of the seals and signatures placed on the document.
-Legalisation of a document by the relevant authorities in the country in which it was issued increases its credibility.
+Legalization is the certification of a document’s formal conformity with the law binding in the place of its issue or of the authenticity of the seals and signatures placed on the document.
+Legalization of a document by the relevant authorities in the country in which it was issued increases its credibility.

-If a country in which a given document was issued is a party to the Convention Abolishing the Requirement of Legalisation for Foreign Public Documents, concluded in The Hague, the document’s legalisation is replaced by an Apostille certificate attached to it.
-The list of countries – parties to the Convention and the institutions authorised to issue the Apostille is available here.
+If a country in which a given document was issued is a party to the Convention Abolishing the Requirement of Legalization for Foreign Public Documents, concluded in The Hague, the document’s legalization is replaced by an Apostille certificate attached to it.
+The list of countries – parties to the Convention and the institutions authorized to issue the Apostille is available here.

-If a country in which a given document was issued is not a party to the aforementioned Convention, the document’s legalisation remains the responsibility of a Polish consular office in that country.
-Depending on the type of a document, Polish consular offices will use one of the three categories of legalisation clauses: full legalisation, standard legalisation, authentication.
+If a country in which a given document was issued is not a party to the aforementioned Convention, the document’s legalization remains the responsibility of a Polish consular office in that country.
+Depending on the type of a document, Polish consular offices will use one of the three categories of legalization clauses: full legalization, standard legalization, authentication.

 • More information about legalization or apostille is available here.

-• The list of Poland’s missions abroad is available here.
+• The list of Poland’s missions abroad is available at: https://www.gov.pl/web/diplomacy.

 All official documents issued abroad should be translated into Polish by: